-Mark K. Googins has concentrated his practice in the areas of commercial finance and commercial transactions for the past 32 years.
+Mark K. Googins has concentrated his practice in the areas of commercial finance and commercial transactions for the past 35 years.
 He counsels clients in mergers and acquisitions, in complex commercial negotiations, and in a wide variety of lending transactions, including equipment leasing, leveraged buyouts and sale-leasebacks.
-Mark is the co-author (with Chris Devlin) of the Maine Commercial Lending Handbook (Tower Publishing 2011).
+Mark is the co-author of the Maine Commercial Lending Handbook (Tower Publishing 2011).
 He is a member of the American Bar Association, the New York State Bar Association and the Maine State Bar Association.
 Before joining Verrill Dana, Mark practiced at Milbank, Tweed, Hadley & McCloy in New York.

 Among the more notable merger and acquisition transactions for which Mark has served as lead counsel are Legacy Supply Chain Services' acquisition of the Supply Chain Operations Division of Vitran Corporation, the acquisition of the assets of the Hathaway Shirt Division from WARNACO on behalf of an investor group led by former Governor John R. McKernan, Jr., the sale of one of the country's top health care consulting groups, the sale of one of the country's leading hydropower consulting groups, the acquisition of the assets of a cellular telephone company, the development and eventual merger of the Fresh Samantha juice company, and the sale of the U.S. and Canadian electric generating assets of a Maine-based public utility.

 Mark also frequently acts as local counsel in mergers and acquisitions.
 He has served as local counsel in the negotiation of the acquisition of a major hydroelectric facility, the acquisition of a pulp mill and related energy assets, the acquisition of a home health care business and the sale of an educational institution.